eliaskanelis/GNUMakefile4TDD/README.md

 It can be used for embedded development of for any non-embedded application.

-## WARNING
+## TODO

-I designed a better makefile based build system and in the next weeks/months it will be integrated here.
+Current plans are:

-This means that the current functionality will change after the update happens.
+1. Integrate KConfig/KBuild from linux kernel.
+More changes to come soon.

-Hint: The main change will be the use of python scripts to abstract tools such as linting, flashing, etc from the main functionality of the build system that is to compile and link.
+2. Use of python scripts to abstract tools such as linting, flashing, etc from the main functionality of the build system that is to compile and link.

 ## Goals